The Shul of Bal Harbour

 The Shul of Bal Harbour is a Chabad-Lubavitch Hasidic Jewish congregation and synagogue, located in Surfside, in the Miami-Dade County of South Florida, in the United States.
 In 2009, the congregation was named by Newsweek as one of America's 25 most vibrant congregations.

 History

 The Shul was founded by Rabbi Sholom Lipskar, who was sent in 1969 as an emissary of the Chabad-Lubavitch Rebbe, Rabbi Menachem M. Schneerson, to Miami Beach, Florida.

 After finding no active Jewish community in the Surfside area, Lipskar initially met in hotel rooms before moving to a storefront.

 In the early 1980s, Surfside was not welcoming to Jews with real-estate agents refusing to deal with Jewish clients.
 In 1982 the local Bal Harbor Club dropped its policy banning Jewish and Black people after a discrimination lawsuit.

 The Shul moved to its current site in 1987.

-The Shul has hosted dignitaries including Florida Governor Ron DeSantis and Argentine President Javier Milei.
+The Shul has hosted dignitaries including Florida Governor Ron DeSantis, Argentine President Javier Milei, and Prime Minister of Israel Benjamin Netanyahu.